prs513rosewood/uvw/README.md

 git clone https://c4science.ch/source/uvw.git
 ```

-Then you can use pip in development mode (most convenient in virtualenv):
+Then you can use pip in development mode (possibly in [virtualenv](https://virtualenv.pypa.io/en/stable/)):

 ```
 pip install --user -e .